Healthdirect Free Australian health advice you can count on.

 What is Creutzfeldt-Jakob disease?

 Creutzfeldt-Jakob disease (CJD) is a rare and serious disease.
-It causes the brain to become spongy.
-This leads to dementia and death.
+It causes the brain to become spongy (filled with tiny holes).
+This leads to dementia and eventually, death.

 CJD belongs to a group of rare diseases known as transmissible spongiform encephalopathies (TSE) or prion diseases.

 These diseases can affect humans and animals.
-The best-known form of TSE is bovine spongiform encephalopathy (BSE), or ‘mad cow’ disease.
+The best-known form of TSE is bovine spongiform encephalopathy (BSE), known as 'mad cow' disease.

-In Australia, there are about 35 cases of CJD each year.
+In Australia, there are 40 to 50 cases of CJD each year.

 What causes Creutzfeldt-Jakob disease?

-CJD happens when infectious particles called prions damage your brain cells.
-A prion is a brain protein where the structure has changed.
+CJD is caused by infectious particles called prions.
+A prion is a protein that triggers a change in the structure of brain substances.
 A build-up of prions damages your brain cells.

 There are a few different types of CJD.

 Sporadic CJD occurs for no obvious reason.
-This is very rare and affects one in 1 million people each year.
+This is very rare, progresses quickly and affects 1 to 2 in every 1 million people each year.

 Genetic or familial CJD is an inherited form of the disease.

 Medically acquired CJD is when the disease is spread accidentally during a medical procedure.
-This might happen if medical staff use contaminated instruments.
-Some people have contracted CJD after receiving diseased:
+It is very rare, but it could happen if medical staff use contaminated instruments.
+Some people have caught CJD after brain surgery or after receiving contaminated human pituitary hormones or corneal transplants.

 Creutzfeldt-Jakob disease is not spread from person to person through kissing, sneezing, coughing or body contact.